Kharacternyk/viter/README.md

 - Use any of the other awesome features of Viter.
 - Press Ctrl+Space to switch back to **NORMAL** mode.

 You got the spirit, right?
-Vim users should feel themselves like at home.
+Vim users should feel at home.